damianlewis/october-tester/README.md

 ## Installation

-Once OctoberTester is installed, you should register the `DamianLewis\OctoberTester\OctoberTesterServiceProvider` service provider and run the `octobertester:install` Artisan command.
+Add the `damianlewis/OctoberTester` Composer dependency to your project as a development requirement.
+Once installed, you should register the `DamianLewis\OctoberTester\OctoberTesterServiceProvider` service provider and run the `octobertester:install` Artisan command.
 ```bash
 php artisan octobertester:install
 ```